zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 recompiles only those files that require it after a change.

 Generated files are automatically added to the project.
-For example, for Demo.ice, the extension for C++ adds Demo.cpp and Demo.h to the project, whereas the extension for C# adds Demo.cs to the project.
+For example, for Demo.ice, the extension adds Demo.cpp and Demo.h to a C++ project, whereas the extension adds Demo.cs to the C# project.

 Errors that occur during Slice compilation are displayed in the Visual Studio "Output" and "Error List" panels.